 Automated decision making

 Are you taking out a product with us?
 In that case we are obliged by law and regulations to screen you for the purpose of combating fraud and preventing money laundering and financing of terrorism.
-Profiling is part of this, because a risk profile must be linked to you.
+We do this based on data we have received from you and from external (public) sources.
+In addition, we check whether your data is correct.
+We also test your application against a number of fraud and risk indicators and we make a risk assessment.
+Profiling is part of this, because a risk profile must be linked to you based on law and regulation.
 For security reasons, we are unable to provide further details on how we do this.

 If you have a mortgage with us.
 Then we are obliged to make an accurate and current estimate of your credit risk, in other words an estimate that a mortgage is suitable for you and that you can (re)pay a mortgage.
-Based on this information, we try to estimate the risks we run and to assess whether we can offer you a mortgage.
+We do this based on data we have received from you and from external (public) sources.
+Based on this information, we try to estimate the risks and to assess whether we can offer you a mortgage.

 If it appears on the basis of this assessment that you run a higher risk, we may decide not to provide you with a mortgage.

-- So are able to check your data.
+- So you are able to check your personal data.

-- have your data changed if it is inaccurate
+- have your personal data changed if it is inaccurate

-- object to certain usage of your data
+- object to certain usage of your personal data

 - If, for example, you no longer wish to receive e-mail offers from us.
 Our e-mails contain a link you can use to unsubscribe.
 You may also telephone us, should you wish.
 In other instances, you will need to clearly indicate why you are lodging an objection in order for us to properly assess it.